Don't build your workflows inside a single lab's application

 Workflow automation needs the same layer.
 Not a different flowchart tool.
 A different relationship between the workflow definition and the model that runs it.

-The rewrite tax most teams pay by standing still
+The rewrite tax teams pay when locked to one AI provider

 If your automations call one lab's API directly, or sit on an orchestration tool that hardcodes a single provider, you cannot capture the gains from either of this week's releases without a rewrite.
 A recent Zapier survey found 58% of enterprise AI vendor migrations either failed or took far more effort than expected, and nearly three-quarters of enterprise leaders said losing their current AI vendor would disrupt day-to-day operations.